How to attach legs to a table without apron

 Credit: Flowyline Design

 Place the legs back in their marked positions and use the bolt to attach them to the tabletop through the pre-drilled holes.
-Tighten the bolts gradually and in a diagonal pattern to ensure even pressure distribution.
+Tighten the bolts gradually and vertically to ensure even pressure distribution.
 Using threaded inserts and bolts is especially crucial for large and heavy tables that may experience more stress.

 To achieve even pressure distribution, tighten the bolts gradually